Customer Locations – Add, Edit And Insert Locations Into Best Routes

 Customer Locations Map – Add Territories, Avoidance Zones, And More

 You can use the map to create Route Territories and Avoidance Zones.
 In the upper right corner of the map, you’ll find drawing tools to create defined areas on the map.
-When finished, click the Disc Icon to save it as a Territory or as an Avoidance Zone.
+When finished, click the Save Button to save it as a Territory or as an Avoidance Zone.

 Use the map's drawing tools to create Route Territories or Avoidance Zones.

-Clicking the Slider opens a sidebar where your Territories and Avoidance Zones are grouped by corresponding tab.
+Clicking the Slider opens a panel where your Territories and Avoidance Zones are grouped into corresponding tabs.

 To perform actions on a Territory or Avoidance Zone – such as edit, delete, or plan a route – click the Three-dot Icon next to it.
 To perform an action on multiple Territories or Avoidance Zones, check their boxes and choose “Bulk Actions“.